christophenne/trello2planka/README.md

 * Only one board at a time.
 * For simplicity, users/members are not taken care of at all.
 * Archived lists and cards are not imported, since planka has no archiving feature.
-* Not imported yet: attachments, labels, history/actions
+* Not imported yet: attachments, history/actions

 ## Compatibility

-This is being developed with planka version 1.8.4.
+This is being developed with planka version 1.9.2.

 ## License